edit

 Building from Source

-Even if you have installed a number of Dune packages using the package manager of your system, you may still have to build some further parts of Dune from source, for a number of reasons:
+The easiest way to install Dune is via binary packages.
+However, you may still have to build some parts of Dune from source, for a number of reasons:

 • You need one or more extension modules that do not exist in packaged form.
 Then you can mix a package-based installation of the modules that are packaged with an installation from source of the others.

-• Dune is not a standalone program, but rather a set of libraries.
-Using Dune (in C++) means writing a standalone C++ program that uses the Dune libraries for the FE-specific features.
-This program may use any build system that you like.
+• The program that you want to use the Dune libraries from may use any build system you like.
 However, it is convenient to set it up as yet another Dune module.
 Then, even if you have installed everything else from packages, you still need to follow the instructions on this page to build your own program.

 Dependencies